ktvuwhs/apcsp-ex4-6b-solns/README.md

 # apcsp-ex4-6b-solns
+See solutions in appropriate folders in this repository.

 ## Instructions
 1. Write a procedure, sayGreeting, that takes a String parameter that represents the user's name, and displays/says/prints some sort of greeting using that name.
 This procedure does not return anything (void return type).